verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 There are a lot of possibilities to create useful and simple keyboard shortcuts with [Karabiner Elements](https://karabiner-elements.pqrs.org).
 Here are a few examples that I had fun setting up and using.

 **Update**: I ended up uninstalling Karabiner when I figured that I could do the functions I wanted without it.
 I like not relying on software to take over my computer and prefer to do the system setup myself.
 Then I know and understand what I am changing and how and how to undo anything.
 No bugs, no kernel panics.
-Examples: [Newer post about the Eject button assignments] and [How else to make my keyboard my own].
+Examples: [Newer post about the Eject key assignments] and [How else to make my keyboard my own].

 [Newer post about the Eject key assignments]: {% post_url 2023-06-17-eject %}
 [How else to make my keyboard my own]: {% post_url 2023-06-14-keys %}